Cold weather can wreak havoc from an array of angles – none of which are ideal for anyone looking to travel, keep the power on, etc.

 7) Bolster your sprayer's resale or trade value

-Regularly winterizing your sprayer is one of the best steps you can take to command an attractive sale price or trade-in value from an interested buyer.
-Be sure to document the measures you take to winterize your sprayer, as your record-keeping could prove to be helpful in negotiating a sale price or trade-in value.
+Solution: well, winterizing your sprayer, of course.
+Also, be sure to document the measures you take to winterize your sprayer, as your record-keeping could prove to be helpful in negotiating a sale price or trade-in value.

-The Bottom Line
+The Bottom Line:

 Winterizing your sprayer is an excellent way to ensure that your sprayer is primed to swing into action and handle your next peak season with minimal preparation.